August 30, 2023

 All of these cater to businesses of all sizes—from small, local businesses to larger corporations.
 This makes Western Alliance a good choice for business owners looking to open accounts for their business.

-If you're looking to open any of their business accounts, you'll need to head to the nearest branch and sign up directly.
+If you're looking to open any of their business accounts, you'll need to head to the nearest regional branch and sign up directly.
 Be prepared to provide basic information as well as information about your business.
 You may also need to pay monthly fees (some can be waived) and deposit higher amounts compared to their savings products.

 Bottom Line